robertchase/ergaleia/doc/config.md

            directory of the running python program.
         3. A 'file' is an object with a 'readlines' method returning zero or more lines.
-        4. 'validator' can be one of int, bool or file.
 ```
 For instance:
 ```